What should your credit score be to buy a house?

 What should your credit score be to buy a house?
 Here's what you'll have to know about your credit before signing the dotted line on your next home.

-We've got answers!
 Here's what you need to know about credit and buying a house.

 How your credit impacts your mortgage approval

-Good credit is key to buying a home.
+A good credit score is key to buying a home.
 That's because lenders see your credit score as an indication of how well you handle financial responsibility.
 That three-digit number gives them an idea of how risky it is to lend to you — after all, they want to make sure you pay back what you borrow, especially for a large purchase like a house.
 Your score could be the difference between getting an approval for a mortgage and getting turned down.

 Your credit also impacts your mortgage approval another way: it might be used to help determine the rate and terms of your mortgage.
 If you have a higher credit score, you might get a lower interest rate or more flexible payment terms.